Prag8855/aab/content/guides/fragebogen-zur-steuerlichen-erfassung.md

 ### Section 19: Besonderes Besteuerungsverfahren "One-stop-shop"

 In this section, you can choose to establish a One Stop Shop (OSS).
 A One Stop Shop makes it easier to sell to customers in other EU countries.
-If you plan to have more than {{EU_VAT_SCHWELLENWERT|cur}}€ per year in [[B2C]] [revenue](/glossary/Umsatz) from other EU countries, check this box.
+If you plan to have more than €{{EU_VAT_SCHWELLENWERT|cur}} per year in [[B2C]] [revenue](/glossary/Umsatz) from other EU countries, check this box.

 **[What is a One Stop Shop?](https://hellotax.com/blog/one-stop-shop/)** - HelloTax